Wervice/Codelink/manuscript/welcome.md

 [comment]: <> (You can change anything in here and exit with ESC)
 [comment]: <> (Or create a new note)

+## ⚠️ Codelink is not being worked on!
+Developing for any of the Codelink projects has been paused except for Zentrox, which has been moved to a [seperate repository](https://github.com/wervice/zentrox).
+Currently, I do not plan on working on Codelink again.
+I did not archive this repository, as I may come back to it.
+The current state of the projects may contain bugs and does not use the latest versions of NW.js and Chromium.
+Thus I do not recommend using any of the applications.
+Thank you for showing interest in Codelink 🙂

 ## What is markdown?

 Markdown is a "programming language" for writing text files with styling.